soorajeruva/soorajeruva/README.md

 - Hi, I’m Surej Suresh (@soorajeruva)
-- I’m an Engineering graduate ( mechancal ) who is interested in persuing a career in the field of robotics( soft robots ).
+- I’m an Engineering graduate ( mechancal ).
 - I’m interested in Machine dynamics, Fluid dynamics, robotics, ML, ROS, C++ and python.
 - I’m looking to collaborate on works which could expand my knowledge in the field.
 - For those who are interested in the same, can contact me via mail : soorajeruva@gmail.com.